 Does PMI go away after 10 years?

-PMI might go away after 10 years but it depends on your situation.
-PMI cancellation is based on your loan-to-value (LTV) ratio.
-Once you reach 80% LTV, you can request PMI be dropped from your loan.
-Otherwise it’ll be cancelled automatically at 78% LTV (but you should always still check with your lender to make sure this happens).
+PMI might go away after 10 years, but the timeline depends on your loan, not the calendar.
+PMI cancellation is based on your loan-to-value ratio.
+Once you reach 80% LTV, you can request that PMI be dropped.
+Otherwise, it's canceled automatically at 78% LTV or at your loan's midpoint, whichever comes first (as long as you're current on payments).

 Can home value increases remove PMI?

-Increased home value could help you remove PMI but it won’t happen automatically.
-You’ll need to contact your lender and request a new appraisal.
-If your home value has increased so that you now have at least 20% equity in your home, your lender will likely cancel your PMI.
-However, some lenders may require at least two years of PMI and you’ll need to be current on your payments.
+Increased home value can help you remove PMI, but it won't happen automatically.
+You'll need to contact your lender and request a new appraisal.
+If your home's value has increased enough that you have at least 20% equity, your lender will likely cancel your PMI.
+Some lenders require around two years of payments first, and you'll need to be current.

 Disclaimer: The information provided in this article is for informational and educational purposes only.
 It is not intended as legal, financial, investment, or tax advice, and should not be relied upon as such.
 Mortgage rates, terms, products, and eligibility requirements are subject to change without notice and vary based on individual circumstances, credit profile, property type, loan amount, and other factors.
 All loans are subject to credit approval.
 This content does not constitute a commitment to lend or an offer of specific loan terms.
 For personalized mortgage advice and to discuss loan products that may be suitable for your situation, please contact one of our licensed loan officers.